bamadesigner/bamadesigner-gatsby/src/content/gatsby.md

 ### 100 Days of Gatsby Challenge
 Our Google Group is participating in the #100DaysofGatsby challenge starting January 1, 2020.

+You can find the challenges on the Gatsby blog using their ["100DaysOfGatsby" blog tag](https://www.gatsbyjs.org/blog/tags/100-day-of-gatsby).

 <a class="button primary" href="https://www.gatsbyjs.org/blog/100days/">Register for the #100DaysOfGatsby challenge</a>

 ### Code of Conduct